Career upgrade: Learn practical AI skills for better jobs and higher pay.

 About the BCSP CHST Exam

-The CHST (Construction Health and Safety Technician) is a certification for safety professionals working in the construction industry.
-The exam covers 4 domains: Hazard and Risk Identification and Control (36.6%), Emergency Preparedness, Incident Investigation, and Response (19.9%), Safety Program Development, Implementation, and Sustainment (22.5%), and Leadership, Communication, and Training (21%).
-Prerequisites: 3 years of construction safety experience.
+The CHST is BCSP's construction-focused safety credential for practitioners with at least 3 years of construction safety, health, and environmental experience and at least 35% qualifying SH&E duties.
+The CHST5 blueprint covers four domains: Hazard and Risk Identification and Control (36.6%), Emergency Preparedness, Incident Investigation, and Response (19.9%), Safety Program Development, Implementation, and Sustainment (22.5%), and Leadership, Communication, and Training (21%).

 Questions